 Note: Ecommerce data is not reported by In-Page Analytics.

 In-Page Analytics performs best with modern browsers.
 For an optimal experience, use the current versions of Chrome or Firefox, and Microsoft Internet Explorer 9 or later.

 Before you can use the report, you have to enter the URL for the page on which you want the report to launch.
-You enter that URL when you edit the settings for a view.
-See the Troubleshooting section to learn more about how to enter that URL.
+You enter that URL when you edit the settings for a reporting view.

 You can access the report two ways: